spjy/jotted-topics/legv8.md

 # Pipelining

+Pipelining is a technique where multiple instructions are overlapped in execution.
+It is useful for shaving down time for a large amount of instructions since it increases instruction throughput (not decreasing execution time).

 ## Datapath for LEGv8

 Instructions can be split up into five different stages in order to implement the pipeline.
 Since there are five stages, five instructions can be run each clock cycle.